 - Paying attention to expertise and enriching it with practical knowledge

 - Facilitating and setting up clear processes for reflection

 - Having good meetings

-The paper is accompanied by an online event, to be held on May 5th, where we discuss the many ways wisdom is relevant, as we embark upon a journey to re-orient our societies, and to prepare for future crises.
+The paper was accompanied by an online event, held on May 5th, where we discussed the many ways wisdom is relevant, as we embark upon a journey to re-orient our societies, and to prepare for future crises.